tobixen/thrash-protect/README.md

 * More work is needed on getting "make rpm" and "make debian" to work

 * Package should include munin plugins

+Things that eventually may go into 2.0:

+* Replace floats with ints

+* Rewrite to C for better control of the memory footprint